About Where We’ll Be For Vegan Camp 2019.

 Camping costs are in the region of £8 per night in advance, children aged 6 -17 years £2 less each per night.
 Late bookings or turning up on site with completed booking forms is fine, if space allows, which we should have!

-The majority of campers will stay under canvas though those not wishing to be under canvas at the site will stay on-site in self-catering static caravans, lodges or converted barns.
+The majority of campers will stay under canvas, though those not wishing to be under canvas at the site will stay at any on-site in self-catering static caravans, lodges or converted barns.
 Again, others may stay at a choice of nearby accommodation: hotels, guest-houses or hostels and visit us during the day.
+Please contact our Indoor Bookings Manager, email address below

 Please email enquiries for indoor accommodation to Dan email@example.com